powerdot/Minecraft-Server-Admin/README.md

 sudo ./install.sh
 ```

-Then we advice you to restart server to erase RAM usage by installing.
+Then we advise you to restart server to erase RAM usage by installing.

 After that you can access your Web Admin by: http://your.ip.address:2020 and your password!
 Hooray!